Eigenfunctionals for positive operators: Proof of the theorems

-It remains to reduce the general version of \Cref{thm:multi-KR-bis} to the case of countable semigroups.
-The most obvious reduction strategy, one that works in the setting of convex compact spaces, is to consider all countable sub-semigroups $S_0\se S$ and to extend functionals on $V_{S_0} v$ to the larger space $V_{S v}$ in a coherent way.
-This is not always possible in the setting of positive linear maps; for instance, Hahn--Banach-like extension principles such as the Kantorovich theorem do not hold without further assumptions.
+It remains to reduce the general version of \Cref{thm:multi-KR-bis} to the case of countable monoids.
+The natural reduction strategy is to consider all countable submonoids $S_0\se S$ and to extend functionals on $V_{S_0} v$ to the larger space $V_{S v}$ in a coherent way.
+Contrary to the context of convex compact sets, such extensions are not always possible in the setting of positive linear maps; for instance, Hahn--Banach-like extension principles such as the Kantorovich theorem do not hold without further assumptions.

 Nevertheless, a compactness argument will get around this difficulty, as follows.